 “My heart is empty.
 The emptiness is a mirror in which I see my own face and it fills me with loathing and horror.
 My indifference to my fellow man has cut me off … what will become of us who want to believe and cannot?”

-This is the plight of a lonely man.
-A guilty man.
-The child that lives inside him, abandoned, calling out, with no one to hear.
+“I cry out in the dark, but no one seems to be there.”
+This is the dilemma of a lonely man.
+Of the child that lives inside him, abandoned.
 A child that blames himself and lives in self-hate.
-Our Knight has turned away from human contact in seeming indifference but burning with need.
-A child/man that doesn’t believe in love.
+Our Knight has turned away in seeming indifference but burning with need.
+A child/man that has stopped believing in love.

 What Our Knight Must See